Rule 10.10. Judicial Council internal committees

 (d) Meetings

 Each internal committee meets as often as necessary to perform its responsibilities.
-The Administrative Director of the Courts, as secretary of the Judicial Council, may attend and participate in the meetings of each internal committee.
-Internal committee meetings are closed to the public but may be opened at the committee chair's discretion.
+The Administrative Director, as secretary of the Judicial Council, may attend and participate in the meetings of each internal committee.

 (e) Voting